nguyensjsu/fa18-202-crazy-spartans/ProjectJournal/MengxiaLi.md

 •	Need to make Ad Vedio for the game.

 4.XP Core Value (Courage)
-•	I got a lot of encouragement in the process of this project。
+•	I got a lot of encouragement in the process of this project.